SidneyFC17/fieloelr/doc/UC-ELR-0003-Submit Module Response.md

    2. Back to step 8 of basic flow

 ##### 9. The module fails when all the related questions are submitted and the Question Pool is set to “null” (step 5 of basic flow)
-   1. The system verifies that all the related questions were already submitted and that the “Question Pool” is “null”
+   1. The system verifies that all the related questions are submitted and that the “Question Pool” is “null”
    2. The system updates the “Grade Value” field by adding each question “Partial Grade Value”
    3. The system calculates the “Grade %” by dividing the “Grade Value” by the “Total Value”
    4. The system verifies that the “Grade %” is less than the “Approval Grade”